Feedback stabilization of switched systems under arbitrary switching: A convex characterization

+where $\N$ denotes the set of natural numbers including~$0$.
 For a general introduction to switched dynamical systems, we refer to~\cite{Lib03} and references therein.
 In equation~\eqref{eq:SwitchedSystemInputIntro}, $x:\N\to \R^n$, constrained to an initial conditions of the form $x(0)=x_0\in \R^n$ is the (unique) internal \emph{state}.
 Then, system~\eqref{eq:SwitchedSystemInputIntro} can be interpreted as a model with two different kinds of external inputs: a classical input $u:\N\to \R^m$ and a switching-signal input $\sigma:\N\to \{1,\dots, M\}$ which takes values in a discrete set.
-Both these inputs can be considered, depending on the modeling requirements, as external \emph{noises/disturbances}, unmodifiable by the user, or as external \emph{control inputs} that the user might choose in order to achieve a prescribed task (e.g.: reachability of a point, minimization of a cost functional, etc.).
+Both these inputs can be considered, depending on the modeling requirements, as external \emph{noises/disturbances}, unmodifiable by the user, or as external \emph{control inputs} that the user might choose in order to achieve a prescribed task (e.g., reachability, minimization of a cost functional, etc.).

 A classical question in this context is the \emph{stabilization problem}, which requires to establish the existence and, when possible, the construction, of inputs $u$ and/or $\sigma$ driving any initial state to $0$.
-For the case in which $u\equiv 0$ and thus the only control input is the signal $\sigma:\N \to \{1,\dots, M\}$, a mature literature is already available, providing algorithmic techniques to compute the optimal attainable decay rate and characterization results in term of Lyapunov functions, see for example~\citep{FiaGir16,FiaJun14,JunMas17,DettJun20}.
-For the case in which \emph{both} $u:\N\to \R^m$ and $\sigma:\N\to \{1,\dots, M\}$ can be designed to achieve the stabilization task, we refer to~\cite{LinAnt08,LinAnt09,ZhangAbate09}, in which sufficient conditions are provided, relaying on the design or approximation of ``joint''-control Lyapunov functions.
+For the case in which $u\equiv 0$ and thus the only control input is the signal $\sigma:\N \to \{1,\dots, M\}$, a mature literature is already available, see~\cite{FiaGir16,FiaJun14,JunMas17,DettJun20}.
+For the case in which \emph{both} $u:\N\to \R^m$ and $\sigma:\N\to \{1,\dots, M\}$ are designed to achieve stabilization, we refer to~\cite{LinAnt08,LinAnt09,ZhangAbate09,FiaTar17} in which sufficient conditions are provided, relying on the design of ``joint''-control Lyapunov functions.